nasimpc/Robot-Navigation-Anomaly-Detection-and-Causal-Analysis/assignment3/task.md

   Submit a single markdown file containing:
     - **Feature List** (5 pts): Concise list of all ientified and/or extracted robot, environment, and task features with short relevance notes
     - **Relations & Root Causes** (15 pts): Human-interpretable relations between multiple features and the task that cause failures or anomalies.
 Describe the procedure used to derive these rules
-    - **Generalization Analysis** (10 pts): Counts of how often each relation appears across scenarios and how often it correctly predicts the outcome
+    - **Generalization Analysis** (10 pts): Counts of how often each relation appears across scenarios and how often it correctly predicts the outcome as well as correct relation
     - **Custom Scenarios** (20 pts): Your own scenario files + short justification of how they cover all environment variability and which rules they validate or help to refine
     - Use the following format of filename format: team_\<number\>_assignment03.md (Example: team_1_assignment03.md)